Naga Munchetty: Career

 Munchetty's television career began as a reporter for Reuters Financial Television, after which she worked as a senior producer for CNBC Europe, a business producer and reporter for Channel 4 News and a presenter on Bloomberg Television.

-Munchetty joined Working Lunch after the show was revamped in October 2008 and stayed with the programme until it was cancelled in July 2010.
-Munchetty has hosted Radio 4's Money Box.
-She also reports from the City for BBC News, gauging the reaction to breaking financial stories such as the Budget, and the Pre-Budget Report.
+Munchetty joined BBC Two's Working Lunch after the show was revamped in October 2008 and stayed with the programme until it was cancelled in July 2010.
+Munchetty has hosted Radio 4's Money Box and has reported from the City for BBC News, covering stories such as the 2010 Budget and the pre-Budget report.

-Since August 2010, Munchetty has presented early morning bulletins on the BBC News Channel and BBC World News.
-She is a regular presenter on BBC One's Breakfast.

-From January 2021, Munchetty became the presenter on the 10am to 1pm Radio 5 programme on Mondays to Wednesdays replacing Emma Barnett, who moved to Radio 4's Woman's Hour.
+From August 2010, Munchetty presented early morning bulletins, formerly known as The World Today, alongside Sally Bundock on the BBC News channel, BBC One and BBC World News.
+She joined Breakfast in April 2009 as a stand-in presenter and has been a regular presenter since 2014, presenting with Charlie Stayt on Thursdays to Saturdays.
+From January 2021, Munchetty became the presenter on the 10am to 1pm Radio 5 Live programme on Mondays to Wednesdays replacing Emma Barnett, who moved to Radio 4's Woman's Hour.
 Munchetty co-hosted The Spending Review – The South Today Debate on BBC One with Sally Taylor in September 2010.

-Munchetty also presented Paranormal Investigation: Live on Living on 30–31 October 2010 to celebrate Halloween.
-Munchetty narrated the BBC documentary Fear and Faith in Paris looking at anti-Semitic attacks in Paris and their impact on the Jewish community of France.
-She won Celebrity Mastermind, which was broadcast on 2 January 2013.
+Munchetty presented Paranormal Investigation: Live on Living over 30–31 October 2010 to celebrate Halloween.
+Munchetty narrated the BBC documentary Fear and Faith in Paris looking at anti-Semitic attacks in Paris and their impact on the Jewish community in France.
+She won Celebrity Mastermind, which was broadcast in January 2013.
 In June 2016, she replaced Sian Williams as presenter of Sunday Morning Live on BBC One.
 In 2017, she was replaced by Emma Barnett and Sean Fletcher.
 On 26 August 2016, Munchetty presented an episode of Newsnight on BBC Two.

-She was a contestant on the fourteenth series of Strictly Come Dancing, having been paired with Pasha Kovalev, and being voted out in week four (16 October 2016).
+She was a contestant on the fourteenth series of Strictly Come Dancing, pairing with Pasha Kovalev, and was voted out in week four (on 16 October 2016).
 She co-presented Britain's Classroom Heroes with Sean Fletcher in October 2017.

-In 2017, Munchetty joined the cast of CBBC sketch show Class Dismissed playing a fictionalised version of herself as a Media Studies teacher who acts like a newsreader.
+In 2017, Munchetty joined the cast of CBBC sketch show Class Dismissed playing a fictionalised version of herself as a media studies teacher who acts like a newsreader.
 On Boxing Day 2022, Munchetty appeared on the BBC quiz show The Weakest Link.
-On 2 June 2023, and again on 8 December 2023, Munchetty was the host for BBC's Have I Got News for You.
+On 2 June 2023, and again on 8 December 2023, Munchetty hosted the BBC One panel show, Have I Got News for You.

+In July 2026, it was announced that Munchetty would leave her presenting role on BBC Breakfast at the end of the year to become the presenter of the BBC Radio 5 Live early morning show, 5 Live Breakfast, from January 2027.

 David Attenborough interview

-A July 2018 Breakfast interview Munchetty did with David Attenborough went viral for its perceived awkwardness after Munchetty asked Attenborough, who had been invited to talk about the Big Butterfly Count event, unrelated questions about the royal family and the RRS Sir David Attenborough.
-Attenborough, visibly unimpressed, shut down nearly all of Munchetty's questions.
+A July 2018 Breakfast interview Munchetty did with David Attenborough went viral for its perceived awkwardness after Munchetty asked Attenborough, who had been invited to talk about Butterfly Conservation's Big Butterfly Count, unrelated questions about the British Royal family and the RRS Sir David Attenborough.
+Attenborough, visibly unimpressed, shut down nearly all of her questions.